damonbrodie/BrodieHomeTheatre/README.md

 Using this voice solution I can:
 - Turn on/off the projector.
 "Hey Google, turn on/off the projector".
 This is mapped directly to the Harmony Activity.
 - Start movies or TV shows.
 "Hey Google, theatre start movie Deadpool".
-While the grammar is ackward, this will be captured by Google HomeKodi which performs media lookups and then if the media matches it fires the Kodi RPC apis and starts the media.
+While the grammar is awkward, this will be captured by GoogleHomeKodi which performs media lookups and then if the media matches it fires the Kodi RPC APIs to start the media.
 - Pause/unpause media playback.
 "Hey Google, theatre pause".
-This is captured by GoogleHomeKodi which in turn fires the Kodi RPC apis.
+This is captured by GoogleHomeKodi which in turn fires the Kodi RPC APIs.
 My app notices changes in Kodi playback and will then further take action like altering lighting.

 ## Internal Web Server